zakariahere/zakariahere/README.md

 - 👋 Hi, I’m @zakariahere
 - 👀 I’m interested in java, and curious about blockchain technologies
-- 📫 How to reach me zakaria.bouazza10@gmail.com
+- 📫 How to reach me zakaria.bouazza10@gmail.com (redirecting automatically o my pro mail for spam issues.)